 1. Road Law Knowledge Test

 Once you clear this test, you will be awarded the Learner Permit.
 It is the most basic type of driving license and comes with many restrictions.
-Major limitation on this license is that you are allowed to drive only under the supervision of a person holding full Australian driving license.
+The major limitation on this license is that you are allowed to drive only under the supervision of a person holding full Australian driving license.

 Secondly, depending on your age, you need to hold the Learner permit for a certain period of time until you are allowed to move to the next stage.
 That means you need to hold the Learner permit for 1 year if you are under 21 years of age or for 6 months if you are between 21 to 25 years old or for 3 months if you are over 25 years of age.

 2. Hazard Perception Test